 Monitor group dynamics to ensure everyone is engaged and respected, even if the ROAR student’s role or deliverables differ from their peers’.
 If you find it helpful to share that a student is part of the ROAR program, that’s fine, however, please do not disclose any personal or disability-related information unless they've given you permission to do so.

 ROAR students are supported in sharing their learning goals and preferred ways of engaging in your course.
 Practicing self-advocacy is part of their college learning.
-If you ever have a question or want to better understand their goals, reach out to them or to WSU ROAR.
-We're here to collaborate with you on creating a learning environment where every student can thrive.
+If you ever have a question or want to better understand their goals, simply ask them directly.

 Audit courses provide WSU ROAR students with meaningful opportunities to explore academic interests, build confidence, and develop college and career readiness skills.
 As faculty, your inclusive practices and flexibility help create a welcoming learning environment where all students can thrive.
 Your partnership supports student success and strengthens WSU’s commitment to inclusive excellence.